 The Basic Law provides the blueprint for the development of the HKSAR.
 Major provisions which set out the basic policies of the PRC regarding the HKSAR are described below.

-General Principles: The HKSAR has a high degree of autonomy and enjoys executive, legislative and independent judicial power, including that of final adjudication.
+General Principles: The National People's Congress authorizes the HKSAR to exercise a high degree of autonomy and enjoys executive, legislative and independent judicial power, including that of final adjudication, in accordance with the provisions of the Basic Law.
 (Basic Law (BL) Article 2)

-The executive authorities and legislature of the HKSAR shall be composed of permanent residents of Hong Kong.
+The executive authorities and legislature of the HKSAR shall be composed of permanent residents of Hong Kong in accordance with the relevant provisions of the Basic Law.
 (BL Article 3)